 SOFT CELL Torch – 12 Inch Version (1982)

-Punctuated by John Gatchell’s flugelhorn, ‘Torch’ came in the middle of SOFT CELL’s imperial pop phase and the eight minute 12 inch version was a piece de resistance.
+Punctuated by John Gatchell’s flugelhorn, ‘Torch’ came in the middle of SOFT CELL’s imperial pop phase and the eight minute version was a piece de resistance.
 By now, Almond and Ball had got heavily into MDMA while partying on the New York club scene.
-They were introduced to the drug by the singing dealer Cindy Ecstasy, who soon found herself featuring on several SOFT CELL recordings!
-In an amusing spoken middle section and a final refrain, her nonchalant off-key vocal counterpointed Almond’s fabulously forlorn romanticism.
-Incidentally, Cindy Ecstasy later showed up as a member of SIX SED RED with Rick Holliday of B-MOVIE.
-Stevo hated their song ‘Dream Baby’ due to its resemblance to “FAKKIN’ BANANARAMA”, but the pair had the last laugh when it was covered by the girl trio on their eponymous second album.
+They were introduced to the drug by the singing dealer Cindy Ecstasy, who soon featured on several SOFT CELL recordings!
+In an amusing spoken middle section, her nonchalant off-key vocal counterpointed Almond’s fabulously forlorn romanticism.

-Available on the SOFT CELL album ‘Non-Stop Ecstatic Dancing’ via Phonogram Records
+Available on the SOFT CELL album ‘The Twelve Inch Singles’ via Phonogram Records

 MARC & THE MAMBAS Untitled (1982)

 The MARC & THE MAMBAS project had begun with a limited edition mail order only 12 inch release featuring ‘Sleaze’ and ‘Fun City’.
 With a revolving door cast of collaborators away from a traditional band format, it was rare that all the members of the collective would perform on the same recording.
 ‘Untitled’ was a co-write with THE THE’s Matt Johnson that had distinct European overtones.
-With its Roland TR808 backbone and melodic chorus, but for its prominence of strummed guitar and piano, ‘Untitled’ could have easily been mistaken for a SOFT CELL song.
+With its Roland TR808 backbone and melodic chorus, ‘Untitled’ could have easily been mistaken for a SOFT CELL song.

 Available on the MARC & THE MAMBAS album ‘Untitled’ via Phonogram Records